Last Updated on

 6. Universidad Iberoamericana (Mexico)

 The Universidad Iberoamericana Ciudad de Mexico offers a postgraduate course in Positive Psychology.
-The objective of the course is to get an insight into the latest research findings on psychological wellbeing.

 Who can apply?